raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step08.md

 ### The final program

-Your full code should now look similar to [this program](uds-detect-objects.py).
+Your full code should now look similar to [this finished program](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/code/uds-detect-objects.py).

 **10.** Run your code and you should see a stream of numbers, showing you the distance from the sensor in metres.
 Move your hand (or even better, a large flat object such as a book) closer to and further from the distance sensor.